The Librarian: Quest for the Spear: Plot

 At Shangri-La, they learn that their arrival has been prophesied.
 Flynn retrieves the last spear piece, the blade, and the temple starts to collapse.
 The monks battle the Serpent Brotherhood and Flynn and Nicole escape in a helicopter, which he flies somewhat erratically, using his book knowledge.
 They arrive at a hotel, where Nicole orders champagne and asks Flynn if he has read a lot of books about making love.
 Flynn wakes up the next morning to find Nicole, the spear blade and his clothes missing.
 Judson contacts him through a TV in the hotel lobby, and when he describes the conditions necessary to join the spear parts together—a golden-cap-stoned pyramid, augmented by a powerful electromagnetic field during a full moon—Flynn realizes that Professor Harris is in on the scheme.
 He tells Judson to call the Marines, he is coming home.

 Judson meets him outside the university building where the pyramid was reconstructed, and when Flynn asks where the Marines are, Judson flashes a tattoo and replies “Semper Fi!”
 They watch as the Serpent Brothers, including Harris, assemble to watch Wilde call down the ancient powers and fuse the spear into one.
 Nicole is their prisoner.
 After Judson decks a henchman, he says to Flynn, “I was a Librarian, too, you know.”
 Wilde stabs one of his men, absorbing his life force through the spear, and starts for Nicole.
 Flynn tackles him and frees Nicole.
 Nicole and Judson take on the Brotherhood while Flynn follows Wilde, who tries to kill him.
 When the spear strikes stone the Pyramid shakes.
 Realizing what is happening, Flynn leads Wilde to damage the support stones, upsetting the precariously balanced structure.
 The capstone then falls onto Wilde, killing him.
 Judson and Nicole stand in a room full of unconscious people.
 Flynn reclaims the spear in the name of the Library, where it is displayed near Excalibur.
 Flynn draws the sword from its stone.
 Judson and Charlene show him the latest portrait in the gallery of Librarians: Flynn, holding the Spear.
-“I hope you saved receipts,” Charlene says.

-Three months later, Flynn is at a café talking with his mother about his new job at the public library and his girlfriend, Nicole, who suddenly arrives by motorcycle and kisses Flynn, who introduces her to his Mother.
-Nicole informs him that the 'Deadly Scorpion League' has got their hands on H. G. Wells' Time Machine (a real time machine, and not the book).
-As Flynn wonders aloud why so many evil groups have insect names, they take off, pursued by four members of said cult.
+Three months later, Flynn is at a café when Nicole informs him that the 'Deadly Scorpion League' has got their hands on a time machine.
+They take off, pursued by four members of said cult.